Introduction

 The choice of the appropriate camera sensor has become extremely important and varies from product to product because cameras have a wide variety of uses in many industries.

 Therefore, in addition to having a lot of pixels, factors like drive technology, quantum efficiency, and pixel size structure all impact imaging performance in different ways.
-Nowadays, charge-coupled devices(CCD cameras) and complementary metal oxide semiconductor technology (CMOS) imagers make up the majority of sensors.

 Due to inadequate illumination and other environmental factors, the captured image may contain some unnecessary elements despite each specific sensor, processor, and lens combination.